Liam-So/bug_tracker/README.md

 Home Page.
 Users can select a ticket or project which will redirect them to the corresponding page.
 ![bug_home](https://user-images.githubusercontent.com/60020795/118207620-6c6bb400-b43b-11eb-8afc-814bd8d91206.png)

 Ticket Page.
-Users can search for a specific ticket, and click a row to see detailed information.
+Users can create a ticket, search for a specific ticket, and click a row to see detailed information.
 ![ticket_home](https://user-images.githubusercontent.com/60020795/118208315-e81a3080-b43c-11eb-86ab-ad6d4a1fb7ce.png)

 Ticket Detail Page.
 Users can view the ticket details, edit existing info, and add comments.